psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    Value 1 (0) when the Brueckner orbitals have (have not) converged.

+.. psivar:: CBS NUMBER
+   NBODY NUMBER
+   FINDIF NUMBER

+   Number of tasks [] the named procedure performs.
+These are immediate tasks, so if procedures are nested, the total number of tasks is the product.

 .. psivar:: CBS TOTAL ENERGY
    CBS CORRELATION ENERGY
    CBS REFERENCE ENERGY